MikeTheReader/ReduxFieldCreator/README.md

 #### Start node server

-To enable hotloading, a node server must be running to serve the hotly generated files.
+To enable hot reloading, a node server must be running to serve the hotly generated files.
 The start this, open a separate terminal:

 ```